raul23/web-vuln-examples/Reflected_XSS/example2/README.md

 ## Source

-This example is based on the scenario provided in the article: [XSS101 - Understanding Cross Site Scripting](https://brutelogic.com.br/blog/xss101/)
+This example is based on the example provided in the article [XSS101](https://brutelogic.com.br/blog/xss101/) by Brutelogic.